Sanchit-Gupta987/Sentiment_Analyzer/README.md

 A simple web app built with Streamlit to analyze the sentiment of text.

+#Deployment Location

+Deployed on streamlit at - https://sg-nlp-demonstration.streamlit.app/

 ## How to Run

 1.  **Install dependencies:**